Can Robot Vacuums Go Over Thresholds? How to Choose the Right One

 Bumper Height

-The shape of the bumper, located at the front of the robotic vacuum’s body, can also play a role in its ability to go over door thresholds.
-Ones with higher bumpers and angled fronts could be better equipped to tackle high thresholds.
+The shape of the bumper, located at the front of the robotic vacuum body, can also play a role in its ability to go over door thresholds.
+Models with higher bumpers and angled fronts could be better equipped to tackle high thresholds.

 Brush Configuration

-The arrangement of the robot’s brushes (they usually have a main front brush and two side brushes) is another important factor to keep in mind.
-DEEBOTs, for instance, are equipped with floating main brushes at the front that spin.
-They are configured with enough clearance to easily swing over 20mm-high doorsills.
-This may not be the case for all robot vacuums, some having front brushes with low clearance.
+The arrangement of the robot vacuum’s main brush and side brushes is another important factor to keep in mind.
+DEEBOT models, for instance, are equipped with floating main brushes and spinning side brushes.
+They are designed with enough clearance to cross door sills and other obstacles, which may not be the case for all robot vacuums, since some have front brushes with low clearance.

 Design For Threshold-Climbing